bottlesdevs/Bottles/README.md

 Bottles is close to what wineprefix means, since v.2 it provides a simplified method to generate environment-based bottles and thanks to other tools it simplifies the management but nothing more.

+## Why Appimage?
+On December 3, 2020 we announced our intentions to migrate to Appimage as the official format for Bottles distribution.
+[Read more](https://github.com/bottlesdevs/Bottles/issues/42).

 ## When?
 Idk.
 Really.
 Keep an eye on the develop branch, sooner or later there will be an almost stable release